Infrastructure and Green City (IGC)

-The group Infrastructure and Green City (IGC) includes the UMD Master Specialization “Managing and Financing Infrastructure for Green Cities" former (MFUI) and the course Green City for Eco-efficiency.
+The group Infrastructure and Green City (IGC) includes the UMD Master Specialization “Managing and Financing Urban Infrastructure " (MFUI) and the course Green City for Eco-efficiency.
 IGC provides training advisory works and research on different topics related to infrastructure and green cities.

 IGC has been developed since 2013 by Dr. Ogenis Brilhante who has created the IHS Green City Concept and two tools: one to measure green city performance and the other to develop a Green City action planning to help city become greener.
 The thematic area has become very successful with high student counts, publications and international projects.